mister-ben/Brightcove-Wordpress-Simple/README.md

 # Installation
 * In Wordpress Admin, go to **Plugins > Add New** then click on the link to upload a plugin from a zip file.
-* Upload the zip file
+* Upload the zip file from the dist folder
 * Activate the plugin

 # Usage